Website Domain Migration: Step-by-Step Guide to Avoid SEO Loss + Checklist

 A domain name plays a significant role in website SEO, even if it might not seem that important at first glance.
 The closer the keyword in the domain matches the website’s niche, the easier it is to signal relevance to search engines.

 Recently, there's been a trend where niche-specific keywords in domain names can outweigh even brand reputation in terms of SEO impact.
-That’s why choosing a new domain requires careful consideration — and in the long run, a well-selected domain can actually work to your advantage.
+That’s why SEO change domain name requires careful consideration — and in the long run, a well-selected domain can actually work to your advantage.

 Promodo’s SEO team ran an experiment on how a keyword in the domain can boost rankings — see the results in our SEO case study.